My sixth grade English teacher, Miss Connor, once told me I was a dim bulb. I was shocked, although not entirely certain what it meant.

 Well now this post took an unexpected turn.
 Let’s get back to the daily prompt, dim, which is related to the first of today’s favourite cartoons, but in no way related to the others…

-For the record, Miss Barlow didn’t even know what a gremlin was, insisting it was only a brand of car and not a creature when I wrote about one for an assignment.
+For the record, Miss Connor didn’t even know what a gremlin was, insisting it was only a brand of car and not a creature when I wrote about one for an assignment.
 So who’s the dim bulb?